Sundae2608/BattleSimulation/README.md

 May:

-* Finish terrain height visualization
+* Finish terrain height visualization (Done)
-* Design simpler flag
+* Design simpler flag (Done)
-* Visualize the troops with respect to height.
+* Visualize the troops with respect to height (Done)
+* Add sound effect for Cavalry charge.
+* Support multiple Burst sound effect at the same time.